imoneoi/openchat/README.md

 ## Model Evaluation

 We have evaluated our models using the two most popular evaluation benchmarks, including Vicuna GPT-4 and AlpacaEval benchmarks.
+Additionally, we are ongoing to evaluate our models on MT-bench advised by the lmsys team.
 The evaluation results are presented in the following figures.

+### MT-bench (In progress)
+Please wait for our results :)

 ### Vicuna Evaluation